Last Updated on 3 months by soonxindisplay

 Customers walking 7 seconds before passing the store (generally customers walking at a speed of 1 m/s, at a distance of 7-

-At 8 meters, that is, 7 seconds of visible distance if you can’t judge “what shop”, you can skip this shop because you can’t arouse interest.
-Therefore, the VP display area is very important.
+At 8 meters, that is, 7 seconds of visible distance, if you can’t judge “what shop,” you can skip this shop because you can’t arouse interest.
+Therefore, the VP display area is critical.
 The placement angle of the model is best to create a sense of sight with the passing pedestrians, strengthen communication, and attract customers to pass by.

 3 Seconds Rule

 When a customer walks a distance of 3 seconds in front of the store, if there is no good Point Presentation guide to make the customer interested in a specific product, then more customers will not be able to enter the store.

 The critical point of the Presentation is that customers are not good at mastering too much product information at one time.
 They need a single product that stands out and escapes the background from the line of sight in color to make people see the product displayed by Point Presentation at first glance.